Snoozy/marble-ios/README.md

 **Bugs:**

+Figure out why oh why the stupid navigation animation is wrong on the home page until you switch a tab.

 NSDate function convertToTimeString(time:) sometimes returns WTF.

 New Comment text field has white space between it and the keyboard.

 Images currently not loaded asynchronously.

-Tap Tab to top is still acting really weird.
+Tap Tab to top is still acting really weird (Figure out new implementation).

 **Feature TODOs:**

-Image Posts.
+Image Posts (Testing).

 Rename Groups to Boards.